pmendes/COVID19/README.md

 ## Data sources
 1. The Johns Hopkins University [CSSE COVID-19 data set](https://github.com/CSSEGISandData/COVID-19.git).
 The scripts access a local clone of their GitHub repository, in a folder called COVID-19
 2. The [COVID Tracking Project](https://covidtracking.com), which contains data on tests.
 The scripts use their API directly.
+3. The [Census](https://www.census.gov/data/datasets.html) for demographic data stratified by age, sex, and counties.

 ## Models
 1. An SEIR model with three stages of infection (based on a [model by Alison Hill](https://alhill.shinyapps.io/COVID19seir/)).